qimaqi/ShapeSplats-Gaussian-MAE/README.md

 ```

 ## ShapeSplat-Part Segmentation
-For ShapeSplat-Part segmentation, we utilize the Gaussian splats generated for ShapeNet Part.
+For ShapeSplat-Part segmentation, we utilize the Gaussian splats generated for ShapeNet-Part.
 Since ShapeNet-Part is a subset of ShapeNetCore, please refer to [DATA.md](./DATA.md) for instructions on downloading the segmentation annotation files.

 For simplicity, we follow the approach in PointMAE and create a separate folder for part segmentation finetuning.
 Please refer to [segmentation_gs](./segmentation_gs/) for detailed usage instructions.